 Most companies offer paperless billing now, and apart from the hard copies of important items like birth certificates, be mindful regarding when to stash and trash your papers.

-Action Item: Think 5x before printing anything.
+Think 5x before printing anything.
 Pay your bills online and throw away flyers and catalogs.
 Throw away those old receipts inside your wallet and purse.

 Remember: Paper might be thin and almost weightless, but it quickly adds up and takes up space.
 Be aware of the paper you bring into your home and into your life.